jmui/8581A2/README.md

 Encryption uses AES in CBC mode

-SHA-256 is used for generating the key
+Key is generated using SHA-256